GoogleCloudPlatform/opentelemetry-operations-java/MIGRATION.md

 ## Overview
 Google Cloud now supports native OTLP (OpenTelemetry Protocol) ingestion for Cloud Trace and Cloud Monitoring via the [Telemetry API](https://docs.cloud.google.com/stackdriver/docs/reference/telemetry/overview).
 This allows you to use the standard OpenTelemetry OTLP exporters for sending telemetry data to Google Cloud.

+## Before you begin

+Before you migrate your application to send trace data to the OTLP endpoint, ensure you have completed the following steps:

+### Enable billing and the Telemetry API

+1. In the Google Cloud console, on the project selector page, select or create a Google Cloud project.
+2. Verify that billing is enabled for your Google Cloud project.
+3. Enable the Telemetry, Cloud Logging, Cloud Monitoring, and Cloud Trace APIs.

+### Configure permissions

+Grant the following IAM roles to the service account that your application uses:

+*   **Cloud Telemetry Traces Writer** (`roles/telemetry.tracesWriter`)
+*   **Cloud Telemetry Metrics Writer** (`roles/telemetry.metricsWriter`)
+*   **Logs Writer** (`roles/logging.logWriter`)
+*   **Monitoring Metric Writer** (`roles/monitoring.metricWriter`)

 ## Migrate from OpenTelemetry Google Cloud Trace Exporter to OTLP exporter

 To migrate from the deprecated Google Cloud Trace exporter to the standard OpenTelemetry OTLP exporter, follow these steps: